NanoSim/Porto/README.md

 # Porto

-The Porto platform, based on SOFT (SINTEF Open Framework and Tools) will provide a lightweight and flexible system for data and workflow management.
+The Porto platform, based on SOFT5 (SINTEF Open Framework and Tools) will provide a lightweight and flexible system for data and workflow management.
 The prevalent way of working with multi-scale model development is not data-agnostic.
 This complicates the adoption of new